 - Step 1: It is highly recommended that the student contact the instructor to discuss the issue. - Step 2: If not satisfied or if the student is not comfortable meeting with the instructor, visit My ZSC (https://my.zanestate.edu) and click "Report an Incident/Complaint" under Quick Links.
-Follow the instructions to submit a report, which will be forwarded to the appropriate Dean who will contact the student for further investigation and resolution. - Step 3: If still dissatisfied, a letter should be addressed to the Provost.
+Follow the instructions to submit a report.
+The report will be forwarded to the appropriate Academic Dean who will contact the student for further investigation and resolution. - Step 3: If still dissatisfied, the student should submit a letter to the Chief Academic Officer.
 The letter should clearly detail the steps that have already been taken and contain the facts of the case.
-A request for a hearing before the Provost should also be included. - Step 4: Upon considering information provided at the student hearing, the Provost shall make a final and binding decision regarding action of the academic complaint.
+A request for a hearing before the Chief Academic Officer should also be included. - Step 4: Upon considering information provided at the student hearing, the Chief Academic Officer shall make a final and binding decision regarding action of the academic complaint.